 Final Takeaway

-If you want the short answer, photographers should usually send photos to clients through a private gallery, not a pile of attachments or a generic storage folder.
-That keeps the delivery experience aligned with the quality of the work itself.
+Photographers should usually send photos to clients through a private gallery, not a pile of attachments or a generic storage folder.